melvic-ybanez/chi/README.md

 # Chi
-A code generator based on the Curry-Howard Isomorphism
+A code generator for universally quantified function signatures.

 Chi takes in a function signature as a string and generates the function implementation.